 Typical Salaries for Juvenile Court Liaisons

 The Bureau of Labor Statistics does not track juvenile court liaison salary or employment levels independently, and, due to the varied nature of the work from jurisdiction to jurisdiction, they can fall into a number of different categories, with different median salary expectations.
-For 2018, some of those categories and salaries were:
+The following statistics provide average salaries for a number of mental health practitioners at the 25th, 50th, 75th and 90th percentiles in 2021:

 Naturally, for positions requiring a master’s degree, you can expect pay rates closer to the top end of the range, while those that require only bachelor’s degrees will be in the mid-range or near the bottom.